EleutherAI/ccs/joss/paper.md

 ---
-title: 'elk: A Python package to elicit latent knowledge from LLMs'
+title: 'CCS-Lib: A Python package to elicit latent knowledge from LLMs'
 tags:
   - python
   - machine leaarning